Pintuizhere/java_practice/README.md

         System.out.println("Sum of a and b is: " + sum);
     }
 }
+---java
-🔢 2.
+##🔢 2.
 Sum Using Scanner Input
-java
-Copy
-Edit

 import java.util.Scanner;

 public class ScannerSum {